Dronabinol (By mouth)

 - Some foods and medicines can affect how dronabinol works.
 Tell your doctor if you are using any of the following:

-- Amiodarone, amoxapine, amphetamine, amphotericin B, atropine, buspirone, clarithromycin, cyclosporine, erythromycin, fluconazole, itraconazole, ketoconazole, lithium, phenobarbital, ritonavir, or warfarin
+- Amiodarone, amoxapine, amphetamine, amphotericin B, atropine, buspirone, clarithromycin, cyclosporine, erythromycin, fluconazole, itraconazole, ketoconazole, lithium, phenobarbital, ritonavir, scopolamine, warfarin

 - Medicine to treat depression (including amitriptyline, desipramine)